- The Hartford rejects proposal from Chubb

 The Hartford in a $2.1B deal to acquire specialty insurer Navigators

 In a $2.1 billion transaction, The Hartford Service Group has agreed to acquire The Navigators Group.
 The agreement includes a “go-shop” provision, allowing other interested parties to submit proposals to Navigators within a 30-day window.

 Safeco and QBE in huge 47-state independent agency deal

 Specialist insurer QBE North America has entered into an agreement with Safeco Insurance, a Liberty Mutual company, involving QBE’s personal insurance independent agency policies in 47 states.
 Terms of the transaction were not disclosed.

-Narragansett Bay Insurance Co. recently announced that it has signed an agreement to sell the full assets of the company to Heritage Insurance Holdings.
+Heritage Insurance Holdings Inc. announced that it has signed signed an agreement to sell the full assets of the company to Heritage Insurance Holdings.
 Your PIA Business Issues Director Jim Pittz, CIC, CPIA, reached out to NBIC’s Senior Vice President Tim Moura to review the pending acquisition and its impact on independent agents.